What is autism?

 Looking after yourself

 As with all caring, it’s so important to also look after yourself.
-Caring for someone with autism can be very demanding, mentally and physically, and often isolating.
+Caring for an autistic person can be very demanding, mentally and physically, and often isolating.
 You may find you prioritise their needs over your own.
 It’s hard, but try and find time for your own health, relaxation and social life.

 Support from Action for Carers